jonfernz6/saml2aws-mfa-auto-auth/README.md

 - **Environment Variables Not Set**: Make sure you have `python-dotenv` installed and that the `.env` file is properly formatted.
 - **Alias Not Working**: Ensure the alias points to the correct path of `auto_saml2aws.py`.
 - **Missing Dependencies**: Double-check that you have installed all dependencies listed in `requirements.txt`.
+- **AWS Configure**: If you get prompted with `aws configure` when you run any AWS CLI commands, it just means you haven't exported the AWS Profile that you intend to use.

 ## Additional Configuration